amorist/awesome/README.md

 - [electron-is-dev](https://github.com/sindresorhus/electron-is-dev) - Check if Electron is running in development
 - [cross-env](https://github.com/kentcdodds/cross-env) - 🔀 Cross platform setting of environment scripts
 - [nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development
-- [devhub-franz-recipe](https://github.com/devhubapp/devhub-franz-recipe) - Official plugin for Franz
+- [devhub-franz-recipe](https://github.com/devhubapp/devhub-franz-recipe) - [DEPRECATED] Official plugin for Franz (still works but I won't update the plugin anymore)
 - [node-html-pdf](https://github.com/marcbachmann/node-html-pdf) - :page_facing_up: Html to pdf converter in nodejs.
 It spawns a phantomjs process and passes the pdf as buffer or as filename.
 - [Magic-Grid](https://github.com/e-oj/Magic-Grid) - A simple, lightweight Javascript library for dynamic grid layouts.
 - [wx-cropper](https://github.com/IFmiss/wx-cropper) - :scissors: 微信小程序  图片裁剪工具，简单易用